vpenso/scripts/docs/fs/page_cache.md

 The page cache uses **free areas of memory as cache storage**:

 * All **regular file I/O happens through the page cache**
-* Data not in sync with the storage marked **dirty pages**
+* Data not in sync with the storage are marked as **dirty pages**

 Dirty pages are periodically synchronized as soon as resources are available

-* Programs write bytes the page cache, which then is as marked dirty page
+* After programs write data to the page cache it is as marked dirty
-* The program dose not block waiting for IO
+* The program dose not block waiting for the write to be finished
 * Until the sync is completed power failure may lead to data loss
 * Write of critical data requires explicit blocking until data is written
-* Programs reading block until the data is available
+* Programs reading data typically block until the is available
 * The kernel uses **read ahead** to preload data in anticipation of sequential reads

+The kernel frees the memory used for page cache if it is required for other
+applications:

 ```bash
 free -hw                  # shows page cache in dedicated column